 |FORMS AND GUIDELINES||STAFF DIRECTORY||FUNDING RESOURCES||RESEARCH PARK|

-Podium presentations will be delivered utilizing PowerPoint or Prezi.
-The time limit is 15 minutes for oral presentations, followed by 5 minutes for questions and answers.
-You will be notified of the day and time of your presentation prior to Research Week.
-Oral presentations will occur on Tuesday, April 15 and Wednesday, April 16.
+Podium presentations will be delivered utilizing PowerPoint.
+The time limit is 12 minutes for oral presentations, followed by 3 minutes for questions and answers.
+You will be notified of the day and time of your presentation prior to the Student Symposium.
+Oral presentations will occur on Monday, April 13th and Tuesday, April 14th.

 Posters may not exceed 40" x 30".
 Posters will be affixed to foam board that will be provided for you.
-(You do NOT have to mount your poster prior to Research Week).
+(You do NOT have to mount your poster prior to the Symposium).

-Poster title should match abstract title.
-Poster font should be large enough to easily read from a distance of 2-3 feet.
+The poster title should match abstract title.
+Poster font should be large enough to easily read from a distance of 1 meter (2-3 feet).
 Illustrations (graphs, pictures, figures, tables) should be large enough for easy observation and contain brief captions, if appropriate.

-Posters will be displayed on Tuesday, April 15, 2014, and Wednesday, April 16, 2014, at The Hotel at Auburn University and Dixon Conference Center.
-You will be notified of the day and time of your presentation prior to Research Week.
+Posters will be displayed during assigned sessions in the Student Center Ballroom.
+You will be notified of the day and time of your presentation prior to the Symposium.

 The work accepted will be representative of creative scholarship in the broadest sense.
 The presentations for creative scholarship at this symposium can be in any of the following formats: poster; oral, supplemented with PowerPoint or a slide show; oral, supplemented with video; oral, supplemented with audio, or oral, supplemented by the display of an object, product or work of art, etc. Entries will be accepted in:

 1. FINE ARTS: painting, drawing, sculpture, photography, mixed media, digital media, fiber arts, ceramics, printmaking, etc.